sanjay-mehra/Data-Mining-Project/README.md

   - I have to take precautions against losing my progress: If it suddenly disconnects (which is possible) I obviously do not want to lose all my progress on the current experiment.
 My solution to this was to connect it to Google Drive and create a backup in a Google Drive folder after every epoch.

 ## How to run code?
+**prerequisite:** Should have a kaggle account.

 ### STEP 1:
-Download Bengali.AI Handwritten grapheme classification competition dataset from kaggle ( file size : approx 4.82 GB )
+Open [Kaggle Notebooks](https://www.kaggle.com/notebooks/) and then create new notebook.

 ### STEP 2:
-Open google colab and sign in there.
+Now add competition data to your notebook.

 ### STEP 3:
-Create a new notebook and write code there.

-### STEP 4:
-Place competition data on your drive and give permissions to read and write file through google colab.

-### STEP 5:
-Now simply run the available code on google colab.
+Now you are all set to run the given code.